 Other interests include:

-Science: It's the greatest tool in the world from distinguishing truth from mere opinion.
+Science: It's the greatest tool in the world from distinguishing truth from opinion.
 If you're arguing against the scientific consensus, you're (almost always) going to have a bad time.

 International affairs: While I don't have time to keep as up-to-date as I wish on international affairs, I try to be aware of major (and some minor) happenings from around the world.